Your Food, Simplified — movewell.

 Dry vs cooked for grains and pasta

-Same rule applies here.
-Rice, oats, and pasta absorb water when cooked so they weigh way more after cooking.
-Always weigh your rice, oats, and pasta DRY before cooking and log it as the dry/uncooked version.
-If you already cooked it, search for the cooked version in the app but know it's less accurate.
+Rice, oats, and pasta absorb water when cooked so they weigh way more after.
+Always weigh dry before cooking and log it as the dry/uncooked version.

 🍌